Colin-Duckworth/Ku-Ka-FMCW-Radar-Design/README.md

 - Simulation-driven design decisions (not datasheet-only design)
 - Understanding of FMCW radar RF challenges (LO leakage, isolation, spur control)
 - Ability to transition from theory → simulation → hardware

 ---

-## Notes
-This repository is intentionally structured to reflect **professional RF design workflows**, not academic homework.
-Design decisions, tradeoffs, and assumptions are documented explicitly to make the engineering reasoning transparent.

----